Jubayer-Hamid/bid_lerobot/README.md

 ## Expected results

-We provide expected success rate for comparison of vanilla sampling and BBS (both open and closed loop):
+We provide the expected success rate for the comparison of vanilla sampling and BBS (both open and closed loop):

 |              | Vanilla Open Loop | BBS Open Loop | Vanilla Closed Loop | BBS Closed Loop |
 |--------------|-------------------|---------------|---------------------|-----------------|